 \textbf{Timeout Rate}: If a participant fails to detect the altered object within the time limit, we consider this as the occurrence of change blindness.
 The timeout rate is the ratio of the number of timeouts to the total number of trials for each condition.
 A higher timeout rate indicates a higher occurrence of change blindness.

-\textbf{Head-Turning Count}: This measurement counts how many times a participant turns his or her head during the trials in the head-turning condition. \dhk{ In the Flickering condition, the alternation count is proportional to the response time.
-In the Head-Turning condition, the Head-Turning count can indicate the alternation count. }
+\textbf{Head-Turning Count}: This measurement counts how many times a participant turns his or her head during the trials in the Head-Turning condition.
+In the Flickering condition, the alternation count is proportional to the response time.
+In the Head-Turning condition, the Head-Turning count can indicate the alternation count.

 \textbf{Participants' preference and feedback}: After finishing all the tasks, the participant is asked to do questionnaires.
-The questionnaires are asked which manipulation method was the hardest or easiest, which visual attention-disruption method was the hardest, and what strategy they used to detect the change.
+The questionnaires ask which manipulation method was the hardest or the easiest, which visual attention-disruption method was the hardest, and what strategy they used to detect the change.